 A short drive east of Toronto, Rice Lake is part of the Trent-Severn Waterway and boasts more fish per acre than any other Ontario lake.

 Species include bass, pickerel, muskie and some impressively sized carp.
 Get supplies like rods, tackle and bait from BJ Marina and Tackle in Bewdley.

-To make your ice fishing adventure part of a multi-day getaway, Golden Beach Resort in Roseneath offers an overnight package in a two-bedroom lakeside condo, heated ice hut rental, bait, lures, poles and licences available onsite.
+To make your ice fishing adventure part of a multi-day getaway, Golden Beach Resort in Roseneath offers an overnight package in a two-bedroom lakeside condo.
+Heated ice hut rental, bait, lures, poles and licences are available on-site.

 Considered one of the best ice fishing destinations in Ontario, Lake Nipissing has a healthy winter fishery of walleye, perch, pike, and whitefish, with an equally lively village of ice fishing huts and bungalow outfitters.

-You may even swing a signature – owners include retired NHL players Greg deVries and Todd White.
+You may even score a signature—owners include retired NHL players Greg deVries and Todd White.

 This large, northeast arm of Lake Huron is one of Ontario’s most cherished destinations for its sandy to rugged shoreline, gorgeous scenery and endless outdoor pursuits.

 The fishing is legendary here, and winter doesn’t disappoint.
 Hook healthy salmon, sturgeon and pike with Collingwood Adventure Voyages at Collingwood Harbour on the south shore or Diver’s Nook out of Parry Sound on the northeast side of the bay.